eagereyes/eagereyes.org/publications/Schrammel-INTERACT-2003.md

 ---
 title: "Experimental Evaluation of Semantic Depth of Field, a Preattentive Method for Focus+Context Visualization"
+description: "This paper presents the results of a thorough user study that was performed to assess special features and the general usefulness of Semantic Depth of Field (SDOF).
+Semantic Depth of Field is a focus+context (F+C) technique that uses blur to point the user to the most relevant objects.
+SDOF was found to be an effective means for guiding the viewer’s attention and for giving him or her a quick overview of a data set."
 ---

 # Experimental Evaluation of Semantic Depth of Field, a Preattentive Method for Focus+Context Visualization